NH corn mazes are fun, unique way to spend a fall day

 141 River Road

 About: The Riverview Farm corn maze is particularly fun for kids of all ages because each year not only is there a different theme and design to the maze but each year there’s a fun a story that goes along with the theme with clues and characters.
 Kids will have fun with the story and exploring the maze and adults will appreciate the hidden humor and puns.
 This maze only takes about 20 minutes to get through which makes it great for all ages.
-At the end of the season, Riverview Farm turns their corn maze into a haunted corn maze for Halloween weekend.
+This year’s maze will be in the shape of an apple tree.

-Cost: $4 per person, free for ages 4 and younger
+Cost: $5 per person, free for ages 4 and younger.

 Added bonus: Riverview Farm has a great pumpkin patch and apple trees so give yourself extra time to participate in the pick-your-own festivities.